fscorrupt/awesome-stars/README.md

 - [Ipmake/NevuForPlex](https://github.com/Ipmake/NevuForPlex) - Nevu is a complete redesign of Plex's UI using the plex media server API.
 - [productiveops/dokemon](https://github.com/productiveops/dokemon) - Docker Container Management GUI
 - [kriziu/kripoll](https://github.com/kriziu/kripoll) - An app to create polls and vote.
-- [Damian-Zuk/pollwizard](https://github.com/Damian-Zuk/pollwizard) - Web application for creating polls and voting made with FastAPI and React.js
+- [Damian-Zuk/pollwizard](https://github.com/Damian-Zuk/pollwizard) - Web application for creating polls and voting built with FastAPI and React.js
 - [HashTalmiz/PromptPolls](https://github.com/HashTalmiz/PromptPolls) - A full stack app that allows you to create Polls without signing up and vote in them, but does not allow duplicate votes.
 - [boomboxik/Rankr-app](https://github.com/boomboxik/Rankr-app) - Rankr is an application that lets you create voting polls
 - [nuxt/movies](https://github.com/nuxt/movies) - 🍿 A TMDB client built with Nuxt and View Transitions